aws-samples/scp-alternative-solution/README.md

 ### Prerequisites

+Prior to deploying the solution to your environment, it is necessary to have the appropriate prerequisites.
+Verify that your AWS multi-account environment has the supported prerequisites before starting the installation.

-* The solution is target on AWS multi-account environment, the security account and management account is supposed to exist.
+*	The solution is target on AWS multi-account environment, so the security account and management account is supposed to exist.
-* It's able to access to member accounts from the management account.
-This is the default capability for the accounts created via AWS Organizations.
-By default the role used to assume to member account is `OrganizationAccountAccessRole`, you can also specify arbitary IAM role name in the deployments.
+*	It needs the ability to access to member accounts from the management account.
+An IAM role OrganizationAccountAccessRole will be created by default to allow management account to assume to member accounts if the member accounts created via AWS Organizations.
+The role is required to be created manually if it doesn’t exist.
+The role name can also be customized during the deployment if it’s not the default role name OrganizationAccountAccessRole in some cases.
-* The security account can assume to the management account, further perform the role-assuming described above to member accounts.
+*	The security account can assume the role in the management account, with the assumed role, it can assume to the member accounts.
+The deployment steps below will walk you through to deploy the required IAM roles for the capability.

 ### Build Artifacts